anonymous-cucumber/cameras-scrapper/readme.md

 # CameraScrapper

-This project is a scrapper, to store and aggregate all camera informations we can find, from different sources :
+This project is a scrapper, to store and aggregate all camera informations we can find, from different sources.
+It is also a website who serve stored cameras on an interactive map.

+The different sources are :
-  - "camerci" (public and "official" site) : https://camerci.fr
+  - **camerci**, public and "official" site : https://camerci.fr
-  - The "parisPoliceArcgis" source for Paris police prefecture (public and "official" site) : https://arcg.is/08y0y10
+  - **parisPoliceArcgis**, for Paris police prefecture, public and "official" site : https://arcg.is/08y0y10
-  - The "sousSurveillanceNet" source (free filled by users) : https://www.sous-surveillance.net
+  - **sousSurveillanceNet**, free filled by users : https://www.sous-surveillance.net
-  - The "surveillanceUnderSurveillance" project (free filled by users, through Open Street Map) : https://sunders.uber.space
+  - **surveillanceUnderSurveillance**, free filled by users, through Open Street Map : https://sunders.uber.space
-  - The "allOverpassOsm" source scrap cameras from Open Street Map, using overpass (an OSM query system), it returns same cameras as "SurveillanceUnderSurveillance", but it's slower.
+  - **allOverpassOsm**, scrap cameras from Open Street Map, using overpass (an OSM query system).
+It returns same cameras as **SurveillanceUnderSurveillance**, but it's slower.
-  - The "umapAngers" is an umap instance which mention cameras in Angers in France (filled by users) : https://umap.openstreetmap.fr/fr/map/publicites-angers_1109346#12/47.4563/-0.5581
+  - **umapAngers**, it is an umap instance which mention cameras in Angers in France (filled by users) : https://umap.openstreetmap.fr/fr/map/publicites-angers_1109346#12/47.4563/-0.5581

 ## How to use